gorbatiiivan/doslauncher/README.md

 # doslauncher

-doslauncher is a small, portable with a minimal GUI launcher for eXo collections(eXoDOS V5,eXoWin3x,eXoScummVM and RLP)
+doslauncher is a small, portable with a minimal GUI launcher for eXo collections(eXoDOS V5,eXoWin3x,eXoScummVM)

 *****************************   Installation   *******************************